manishkatyan/strapi-google-translator/README.md

 - Strapi V4.4.5 (recently tested)

-> The Stripe Payments plugin is designed for **Strapi v4.x**.
+> The translator plugin is designed for **Strapi v4.x**.
 It won't work with Strapi v3.x.

 <br/><br/>